hjw1399/practice_ROS/README.md

 so, I made it as if I'm receiving an IMU sensor data by adding Gaussian distribution noise. and I also wrote the PID position control by accelerating.

+Subscribe to this virtual Imu data(std_msgs/String) and try publishing it using Sensor_msgs/Imu by using the ros publisher and subscriber.
-Try Making this std_msgs data to geometry_msgs, or sensor_msgs/Imu by using ros publisher and subscriber, and visualize the 6D pose on the rviz.
+And Try publishing by using geometry_msgs, tf. and visualize the 6D pose on the rviz.